HannesOberreiter/btree_info/content/en/data-privacy.md

 Our website uses cookies.
 Cookies are small text files, which are stored on your device.
 They are not inflicting any damage and are used to improve your user experience.
 Some cookies will be stored on your device until you delete them.
 They allow us to identify your browser upon your return.

-If you do not agree with this, you can change your browser settings to beeing notified when you receive a cookie and given the choice to accept or decline it.
+If you do not agree with this, you can change your browser settings to being notified when you receive a cookie and given the choice to accept or decline it.

 If you deactivate cookies this may have implications on the full functionality of our website.